Gavas Mugyenyi

 Major General Gavas Mugyenyi, also Garvas Mugyenyi is a senior military officer in the Uganda People's Defence Forces (UPDF).
-Since January 2020, he has served as Uganda's military attaché to India, representing the nation’s defense interests in a diplomatic capacity.
-His career spans significant roles in air defense and air force operations, contributing to Uganda’s military modernization and national security.
+He serves as Uganda's military attache to India, effective January 2020.

 Before that, from December 2017 until January 2020, he served as the deputy commander of the UPDF Air Force, replacing Major General Sam Kavuma, who was appointed deputy commander of the UPDF Land Forces.